pravalikakanika/Sprint_0/README.md

 # Conclusion
 This SOP provides a structured and reliable approach for system administrators to monitor disk usage, verify mount point configurations, and manage system resource limits using ulimit on Ubuntu systems.
-By following these standardized steps, teams can ensure consistent system performance, prevent resource-related failures, and maintain overall system stability.

 # Contact Information